leela-zero/leela-zero/README.md

 # I want to help

+To help, you need to run autogtp binary.

 ## Using your own hardware

 You need a PC with a GPU, i.e. a discrete graphics card made by NVIDIA or AMD,